Resolution as a Direction: Vector-Panning Feature Alignment for Cross-Resolution Re-Identification: Introduction

 To investigate this, as shown in Fig.\ref{fig:p1}'s Observation, we conduct an empirical analysis on Market-1501 with 2× downsampling.
 We extract features from both the original and downsampled images to form $S_{\text{ori}}$ and $S_{\text{2x}}$, and further split each set into two halves to obtain $S_{\text{ori1}}$, $S_{\text{ori2}}$, $S_{\text{2x1}}$, and $S_{\text{2x2}}$.
 For each subset, we compute identity-wise average features and then average across identities to derive four representative vectors: $V_{\text{HR1}}$, $V_{\text{HR2}}$, $V_{\text{LR1}}$, and $V_{\text{LR2}}$.
 Finally, we measure the cosine similarity between the difference vectors $V_{\text{HR1}} - V_{\text{LR1}}$ and $V_{\text{HR2}} - V_{\text{LR2}}$.
-As shown in Table\ref{tab:cos}, the consistently high similarity values suggest that resolution-induced feature shifts converge to a stable semantic direction once identity information is averaged out. \textbf{This finding provides strong empirical evidence that resolution differences in CR-ReID are not random noise but structured semantic variations in the feature space}.
+As shown in Table \ref{tab:cos}, the consistently high similarity values suggest that resolution-induced feature shifts converge to a stable semantic direction once identity information is averaged out. \textbf{This finding provides strong empirical evidence that resolution differences in CR-ReID are not random noise but structured semantic variations in the feature space}.
 Moreover, Section \Cref{Theoretical Analysis} provides a more rigorous statistical justification, reinforcing the significance of this resolution-specific semantic direction.
 These results highlight the existence of a resolution-aware semantic direction, which motivates us to explicitly model and exploit this direction for more robust cross-resolution feature alignment.
+This averaging procedure is used only for semantic analysis and is not involved in VP training.